chriott/DeAMR/README.md

 Modal particles 🧩
 ---

 German has a large set of different particles.
 The subset of modal particles are annotated in a way that captures the semantics of the - sometimes convoluted - interaction between the particle itself and the grammatical mood.
-Here is a table that presents a range of different possible contexts and the corresponding annotation:
+Here is a table that presents a range of different possible examples and their corresponding annotation:

 Modal particle          | Context                                          | Annotation